-As the largest public academic recipient of NASA funding in the nation, CU-Boulder has particularly distinguished itself in the area of space-based astronomy: it is the only academic institution to have designed and built missions and instruments to explore every planet in the solar system.
-By housing both astrophysicists and planetary scientists, APS is a unique environment where observers, theorists, and instrumentationalists regularly come together, discuss their results, and forge new paths of inquiry to better understand the universe.
+As the largest public academic recipient of NASA funding in the nation, CU-Boulder has particularly distinguished itself in the area of space-based astronomy: it is the only academic institution to have designed and built missions and instruments to explore every planet in the Solar System - and Pluto!
+By housing both astrophysicists and planetary scientists, APS is a unique environment where observers, theorists, and instrumentalists regularly come together, discuss their results, and forge new paths of inquiry to better understand the universe.